Advertisement

 • Discuss any other health conditions you have or have had in the past, including any mental health conditions and substance use disorders.

-• Tell your healthcare provider about any medications that you are already taking, including prescription medications, over-the-counter medications, and any supplements, including herbal supplements.
+• Tell your healthcare provider about any medications you are already taking, including prescription medications, over-the-counter medications, and any supplements, including herbal supplements.

 • Ask about medications side effects that may occur.